huangli712/Flink/docs/src/guide/m_parser.md

 (6) Broadcast the parameters read from input file.

 Do not forget to broadcast all of the parameters from master node to children nodes.
-Please see the comments in `src/m_mpi.f90`.